ehsan11100/AdGuard/Hosts-Blocklists.md

 # AdGuard Home - How to write hosts blocklists

-There are two different approaches to writing hosts blocklists:
+There are three different approaches to writing hosts blocklists:

 - [/etc/hosts syntax](#etc-hosts) - the old, tried and true approach is to use the same syntax as Operation Systems use for the "hosts" files.
+- [domains-only syntax](#domains-only) - a list of domain names.
 - [Adblock-style syntax](#adblock-style) - modern approach to writing filtering rules based on using a subset of the Adblock-style syntax.
 This way blocklists will be compatible with browser ad blockers.

 If you are creating a blocklist for AdGuard Home, we recommend using the [Adblock-style syntax](#adblock-style).
 It has a couple of important advantages over the old-style syntax: